safal207/Proto-liminal/docs/tradernet_ws_testing.md

     -x '{"cmd": "subscribeQuotes", "tickers": ["GAZP", "SBER", "AAPL"]}'
 ```

-The Python implementation provides additional logging and exception handling, so
+The Python implementations provide additional logging and exception handling, so
 it is easier to diagnose issues when the upstream server rejects the connection.